 Do-it-yourself Quit Plans

-If you do not want to go to an in-person group, or that is not an option, you can use these online tools to help keep you on the path to quitting:
+If you do not want to go to an in-person group, or that is not an option, you can use online tools to help keep you on the path to quitting.
+One example is The EX Quit Smoking Program.

 Some groups of people have a more difficult time quitting than others.
 There are quit resources created especially for these groups.